Permian Basin Data Stats News & Info

 What are the Major Permian Basin Formations?

-The Permian Basin is comprised of dozens of major and minor hydrocarbon-bearing formations that vary widely in terms of depth, depositional history, rock type, and hydrocarbon content.
+The Permian Basin is an oil and gas producing area in west Texas and southeastern New Mexico, and a valuable source of petroleum, chemicals and minerals.
+This large sedimentary area is comprised of dozens of major and minor hydrocarbon-bearing formations that vary widely in terms of depth, depositional history, rock type, and hydrocarbon content.
 The following sections briefly describe major Permian Basin formations.

 The Wolfcamp formations of the Permian Basin represent a time of rapid sediment deposition into the basin when it was at it’s deepest.